“Self-catering apartments for 4-6, offering tip-top design and comfort in the heart of Valencia’s magical old city”

 Remember baby and child equipment may be limited or need pre-booking

 The apartments have everything you need to cook, including microwaves for heating up baby food.

 All apartments are on the first floor or higher, but there's a lift for buggies.
-Some apartments have internal steps, and the staircase in Caballeros Atico is steep.
+Apartment I and the Penthouse Apartment have internal steps.

 - Hospital: 5 minutes

 - Shop: 1 minute